School Committee - February 06, 2025

 That is shameful.

 And none of you said, hey, that's a weird thing to say.
+By the way, also not true.

 If you had talked to your SPED administrator as well as CPAC, you would have known better.

-But you were in such a rush to approve this thing that you let an administrator come to the table, disparage SPED kids, and then said, well, you know, we have other SPED programs that aren't listed in the program of study.
+But you were in such a rush to approve this thing that you let an administrator come to the table, disparage SPED kids, and then said, well, you know, we have other SPED programs that aren't listed in the program of studies.
+So it makes sense to do away with these.

 What is the matter with you?